Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 54.5-point total in six of eight games this season.
+- Utah and its opponents have gone over the current 54-point total in six of eight games this season.

-- Arizona's games have gone over 54.5 points in two opportunities this season.
+- Arizona and its opponents have combined to score more than 54 points in two games this season.

-- The combined points per game average of the two teams, 51.4, is 3.1 points fewer than Saturday's over/under.
+- The two teams combine to average 51.4 points per game, 2.6 less than the over/under in this contest.

-- The 51.8 combined points per game that these two squads have allowed this season are 2.7 fewer than the 54.5 over/under in this contest.
+- These two squads combine to allow 51.8 points per game, 2.2 fewer than this contest's over/under.

-- The average total in Utes games this season is 52.4, 2.1 points fewer than Saturday's over/under of 54.5 .
+- The average total in Utes games this season is 52.4, 1.6 points fewer than Saturday's total of 54 .

-- The 52.0 PPG average total in Wildcats games this season is 2.5 points fewer than this game's over/under.
+- The 54 over/under in this game is 2.0 points above the 52.0 average total in Wildcats games this season.

 Utah Stats and Trends